 How to set up automatic email reminders in Gmail

 It’s normal to forget to reply to an email.
 With all the hustle and bustle of everyday life, forgetting to pay your online shopping bill is probably way down the list of things to remember.
-That’s why Gmail’s two reminder features called Nudges and Snooze (sounds like a comedy double-act) will help save your skin.
+That’s why Gmail’s two reminder features called Nudges and Snooze (which sounds like a comedy double-act) will help save your skin.
 Here’s how to set up automatic email reminders in Gmail.

 Read more: How to enable read receipts in Gmail